-If your extraction site is infected, call our office at (586) 939-5151 so we can set up a time for Dr. Ahmed to examine your mouth.
-Depending on the degree of infection, he may be able to prescribe antibiotics to clear the infection.
+If your extraction site is infected, call our office at (586) 939-5151 so we can set up a time for Dr. Hindi to examine your mouth.
+Depending on the degree of infection, she may be able to prescribe antibiotics to clear the infection.

 Taking care of your oral hygiene and following post-op instructions are very important for avoiding infections and other complications.
 If you keep your mouth clean and don’t do anything to endanger your oral health within the first couple of days, you’re less likely to get an infection.

 Avoid using a straw, smoking, and eating irritating foods for a while so your mouth can heal.
 It’s also important to keep your mouth clean to clear away any bacteria that may lead to infections.

 Living with your wisdom teeth may lead to other dental problems.
 By removing your wisdom teeth, you can mitigate these issues and ease your stress.
 Contact our office to schedule a consultation with Dr. Hindi by calling (586) 939-5151 or simply fill out the contact form and we’ll get back to you soon.